Pamela Woodard

-Pamela K. Woodard is an American cardiovascular physician who is the Hugh Monroe Wilson Professor of Radiology at the Mallinckrodt Institute of Radiology.
-She was elected a Fellow of the American Association for the Advancement of Science in 2022.
+Pamela K. Woodard is an American radiologist specializing in cardiovascular imaging.
+She is the Elizabeth E. Mallinckrodt Professor of Radiology and the Director the Mallinckrodt Institute of Radiology at Washington University School of Medicine.
+She also holds appointments as a professor of Internal Medicine, Pediatrics, and Biomedical Engineering at the Washington University in St. Louis.
+She was elected a Fellow of the American Association for the Advancement of Science in 2022 and a member of the National Academy of Medicine in 2025.

 Early life and education

 Woodard was born in Newton, Massachusetts.
 She has said that she wanted to be a physician from the age of four.

 Woodard completed her bachelor's degree at Duke University.
-She remained at Duke for her medical degree, before moving to the University of North Carolina at Chapel Hill.
-Woodard was a medical resident at Duke, where she studied blood clots in the lungs.
-She revealed that these blood clots could be detected by spinal CT scans.
+She remained at Duke for her medical degree, before moving to the University of North Carolina at Chapel Hill for a one year internship.
+Woodard was a radiology resident at Duke, where she studied blood clots in the lungs.
+She revealed that these blood clots could be detected by spiral CT scans.
 She moved to Washington University in St. Louis as a cardiothoracic fellow.
 Her research considered diagnostic radiology, including positron emission tomography, magnetic resonance imaging and CT scanning.

 Research and career

 In 1997, Woodard was appointed to the faculty at Washington University in St. Louis, where she established multi-detector CT scanning as the standard means to diagnose blood clots.
 Her research has concentrated on translating pre-clinical imaging to patients.
 She has developed atherosclerosis agents and PET radiotracers.
 These radiotracers can detect proteins that are associated with plaques, which can cause sudden heart attack and stroke, or monitor blood flow through heart muscles.

-Woodard was named the inaugural Hugh Monroe Wilson Professor of Radiology in 2019.
-In 2021, she was named the Radiological Society of North America Outstanding Researcher of the Year.
-In 2022, Woodard was elected a Fellow of the American Association for the Advancement of Science.